hygraph/hygraph-examples/uix-conditional-field/README.md

-# UI Extensions x FieldConfig
+# UI Extensions x Conditional Fields

 [Join our Slack](https://slack.graphcms.com)

-UI extension to show how to change visibility for fields and use `fieldConfig`
+UI extension to show how to change visibility for other fields and use `fieldConfig`

 ## How to Use